-Summer Holiday in St. Anton am Arlberg
+Your Alpine Summer in St. Anton am Arlberg

 300 km of hiking trails, over 200 km of bike tracks, mountain lakes, alpine huts and one of the most stunning mountain landscapes in the Alps – and right in the middle of it all, our four Omaela Apartments.
-St. Anton am Arlberg in summer is every bit as impressive as in winter.
-Just quieter, greener, and with a lot more space on the trails.

 The summer season at the Arlberg runs from June to October.
 With the free St. Anton Mobility Card, you'll have access to buses, guided hikes, a children's programme and more from your very first night.
 For those who want to go higher: the Premium Summer Card with daily cable car access, swimming pool and golf is available as an upgrade for 3, 5 or 7 days – bookable online or at the tourist office.